 I know so many people who are either trying to drink more water, or are trying to get off pop (or soda, depending on where you live 🙂 ), or who are trying to cut down the amount of money they spend on drinks.

 The Grapefruit Mint Infused Water I’m sharing today helps with all those problems, and it’s refreshing and delicious!

-If you’ve ever tasted those bottles of flavoured water you can buy, you probably know that they’re delicious.
-But it’s not hard AT ALL to make hard to make healthy flavoured water at home, and it can save you a ton of money compared to buying bottles of it at the store.
+If you’ve ever tasted those bottles of flavored water you can buy, you probably know that they’re tasty.
+But it’s easy to make healthy flavored water at home, and it can save you a ton of money compared to buying bottles of it at the store.

 Don’t be scared to experiment either – lots of fruits, vegetables and herbs are delicious infused in water – strawberries, cucumbers, oranges, pineapples.
 The sky is the limit, really.
 I would just make small-ish batches that you’ll drink in a day or so, so that the fruit doesn’t go yucky in your water, and keep the rest (if you make a jug) in the fridge.

 If you really love carbonated drinks (but not how expensive it is to buy them all the time), add a splash of carbonated water to your glass of infused water to liven it up.

 Tip: if you can’t quite get on board with an unsweetened drink, you can always add a drop (literally) of liquid stevia to your infused water, to give it a mild sweetness, without adding sugar or other questionable ingredients.

 Ingredients for Grapefruit Mint Infused Water

 Use a juicer or reamer to juice the grapefruit.

 Pull some mint leaves off their stalks and use your fingers to bruise them (so they’ll release their oils and flavour).
 Add them to your glass.